RobWiederstein/open_data_leg/README.markdown

 ### Kentucky's Current Technology Structure

-Kentucky's executive branch underwent signficant reorganization via an [executive order](enactments/2017-12-13_bevin_exec_order_.pdf) entered by Governor Bevin.
+Kentucky's executive branch underwent signficant reorganization via an [executive order](enactments/2017-12-13_bevin_exec_order_.pdf) entered by Governor Bevin in 2017.
 The Commonwealth Office of Technology is the umbrella technology office for the executive branch and the Executive Director of the Office of Technology is the principal advisor to the Governor.
 KRS 42.730.
 He or she also serves as the point of contact and spokesperson on all information technology and resources.
 KRS 42.720.
 The position also serves as the Chief Information Officer (CIO).

 ![Office of Technology Organization Chart](imgs/2018-01-04_ky_office_of_technology_organizatoinal_chart.png)

 ### Machine Readable, Liquid and Shareable Formats

 According to the [Open Data Handbook](http://opendatahandbook.org/glossary/en/terms/machine-readable/), machine readable data can be automatically read by a computer like csv (comma separated values), json (java script object notation), or xml (extensible markup language).
 The opposite of machine readable is human readable and would include non-structured data like handwriting and pdfs.
 While pdfs are digital, a computer struggles to convert pdf tables into a machine readable format.
 While the conversion is possible, it requires additional steps and can result in errors.
-(For example, [Tabula](https://tabula.technology) can convert pdf tables into a csv format, but it is time consuming.)
+(For example, [Tabula](https://tabula.technology) can convert pdf tables into a csv format, but it is time consuming and designed for smaller data sets.)

 ## 50 State Comparison Open Data Portals

 The sites tend to be of three kinds:  transparency, geographic information system (GIS) or the more comprehensive open data portal.
 Much of the table below was prepared by [Meta S. Brown, States Offer Information Resources: 50+ Open Data Portals, Forbes (Apr.
 30, 2018)](https://www.forbes.com/sites/metabrown/2018/04/30/us-states-offer-information-resources-50-open-data-portals/#9377e3452257).
 In some states, both the sites for GIS and open data were included.
-The data were then merged with the open data portal rankings by the Center for Data Innovation.
+The data were then merged with the open data portal rankings by the [Center for Data Innovation](https://www.datainnovation.org) ("CDI").

 There were six top ranked states.
-The Center for Data Innovation stated that these six states were highlighted because "they have specific open-data policies, open-data portals and machine-readibility written into their open data policies."
+The CDI stated that these six states were highlighted because "they have specific open-data policies, open-data portals and machine-readibility written into their open data policies."
 Incorporating the requirement of machine-readibility into law allows developers immediate access to usable data.
 The McKinsey report, mentioned above, uses the phrase "liquid" instead of machine-readable.
 Too often Kentucky's data, where available, is in a pdf format making it very difficult to convert to a machine-readable format.